Skip to Content

 Soil

 Is this your first time planting the Pearls and Jade pothos?
 Are you worried about messing up the growing medium?
 You don’t have to.
-This plant adapts pretty well to any potting mix that it’s planted in.
+This plant adapts pretty well to any potting mix it’s planted in.
 As long as it’s rich in nutrients, drains well, and has good aeration.

 Other ingredients you’re likely to find in a Cacti-specific potting mixture entail perlite or pumice and sand.
 Their purpose is to improve the soil’s drainage and aeration.

-Otherwise, place it indoors then provide it with fluorescent lighting.
+Otherwise, place it indoors, then provide it with fluorescent lighting.

 Pothos plants are highly susceptible to root rot, and the main cause of this is waterlogged soil.